 Tarragon is a species that belongs to the sunflower family.
 It can often be seen in cold climate areas like Siberia.
 The herb is often used as a flavor enhancer.

 Typically, tarragon will be added in the process of cooking.
-The herb is well-known for dealing with indigestion, nausea, insomnia, and vomiting.
-The taste of tarragon is described as pungent and similar to licorice.
+The herb is well-known for dealing with indigestion, nausea, and insomnia (6).

 15. Truffle